 Yes and no. There is no legal requirement to conduct a patentability search prior to filing a patent application.
 Indeed, if you are just filing a simple provisional patent application, it might be best to just file without a search.
+Doing so allows you to get a line in the sand with very little cost and relatively little effort.
 On the other hand, it is a very good idea to conduct a good patentability search before investing very much in the way of resources in R&D or patenting.
 If your idea is not broadly patentable, it is probably best to move on to another idea.
 The sooner you find that out, the better.

 The term “prior art” is used in the patent field to mean any information that is relevant to determining patentability and scope of a claimed invention.
 Prior art includes patents, journal articles, newspapers and other publications, as well as prior use, sale, and even offers for sale of embodiments of the invention.

-In the United States, the scope of the prior art is determined by 35 USC § 102, which is a labyrinthine piece of writing even by government standards.
+In the United States, the scope of the prior art is determined by 35 USC § 102, which appears quite simple to read, but actually can get quite complicated in practice.
 There is a thick explanation on this in Chapter 2100 of the MPEP that delineates exactly what is meant by the terms “printed publications,” “on sale,” “public use,” “the invention,” “in this country,” and various other terms used in Section 102.

 Perhaps.
-To be patentable, inventions must be both novel and non-obvious.
-Novelty addresses whether the prior art contains the very “same thing,” and is the easier hurdle to overcome.
-Non-obviousness addresses whether there is any teaching, suggestion, or motivation in the prior art, either in a single reference or in validly combined references, that would have led one of ordinary skill in the art to practice the claimed invention as of the filing date of the current inventor’s application.
-In view of the the non-obviousness requirement, it is exceedingly common for an inventor to conceive of an idea that is new, but nevertheless unpatentable.
+To be patentable, inventions must satisfy subject matter eligibility (35 USC § 101), be both novel (35 USC § 102) and non-obvious (35 USC § 103).
+Subject matter eligibility precludes from patenting claims to non-functional devices such as perpetual motion machines, and mere ideas.
+Novelty addresses whether the prior art contains the very “same thing,” which is usually a fairly easy hurdle to overcome.
+Non-obviousness addresses whether there is any teaching, suggestion, or motivation in the prior art, either in a single reference or in validly combined references, which would have led one of ordinary skill in the art to practice the claimed invention as of the filing date of the current inventor’s application.
+In view of the non-obviousness requirement, it is exceedingly common for an inventor to conceive of an idea that is new, but nevertheless unpatentable.

 Old ideas are not patentable.
 It makes no difference whether the idea was previously patented, or whether the idea was patented and the patent expired.
 Nor does it make any difference whether the idea was ever embodied in a product on the market.
 To the extent that an idea is old, it is not patentable.